 Natural Killer Cells (NK):

-Natural killer cells are large granular lymphocytes which attack and kill tumour cells and virus-infected cells, but not microbes directly.
+Natural killer cells are large granular lymphocytes that attack and kill tumour cells and virus-infected cells, but not microbes directly.
 They are found in the blood and tissues.
 Unlike CTL’s, NK cells do not need to recognise antigen/MHC on the target cell to kill it.

-These cells secrete perforin molecules which bore a hole in the target cell, they then secrete enzymes which enter the target cell and induce apoptosis.
+These cells secrete perforin molecules that bore a hole in the target cell, they then secrete enzymes which enter the target cell and induce apoptosis.
 They can also use a protein called Fas ligand (FasL) which is expressed on the NK cell surface.
 This can interact with a protein called Fas on the surface of the target, and when these two proteins connect, they can signal the target cell to commit suicide by apoptosis.

 A monocyte is a large white blood cell produced in the bone marrow and released into the blood for around 1 to 3 days, they represent approximately 5 – 8% of white blood cells.
 It ingests damaged cells, foreign organisms, cells, and debris.
 They become a macrophage when they migrate into the body’s tissues.